Jump server: Unix

 A typical configuration is a hardened Unix (or Unix-like) machine configured with SSH and a local firewall.
 An administrator connects to a target machine in the DMZ by making an SSH connection from the administrator's personal computer to the jump server and then using SSH forwarding to access the target machine.

 Using SSH port forwarding or an SSH-based tunnel to the target host allows the use of insecure protocols to manage servers without creating special firewall rules or exposing the traffic on the inside network.

 Windows

 A typical configuration is a Windows server running Remote Desktop Services that administrators connect to; this isolates the secure infrastructure from the configuration of the administrator's workstation.
 It is also possible to enable OpenSSH server on Windows 10 (build 1809 and later) and Windows Server editions 2019 & 2022.

 Security risks

-A jump server is a potential risk in a network's design.
+A jump server is a risk in a network's design.
 There are several ways of improving the security of the jump server, including: